 In addition, the City's Housing Authority oversees all housing assets and functions.
-In FY 2018-19, the City received a loan pay off in the amount of \$3 million that will help the Housing Authority produce additional affordable housing units and cover Housing Authority operation cost.
+In Fiscal Year 2020-2021, the City received a loan pay off in the amount of \$3 million that will help the Housing Authority produce additional affordable housing units and cover Housing Authority operation costs.